danyaberezun/KEEPs/README.md

 For functional languages, this happens, for example, with GADT and one of its specific variant type in pattern matching; for object-oriented languages, this can happen for two arbitrary types, when one is inherited from (is a subtype of) another.

 This means for Kotlin we would need to have something more general than generalized pattern matching, something which allows to use the subtyping information anywhere.
-We will call this *"subtype reconstruction"*, as its core idea is to reconstruct additional subtyping information for related types.
+We will call this *"subtyping reconstruction"*, as its core idea is to reconstruct additional subtyping information for related types.

 Kotlin has a flow-sensitive type system, in order to support smart casts, i.e. it collects information about possible types of values in a flow-sensitive way, meaning it can track that a value has two possible types and it can know if these types are related.
-Since this information is not limited to `when`-expressions, it allows us to have general subtype reconstruction which is not limited to pattern matching only.
+Since this information is not limited to `when`-expressions, it allows us to have general subtyping reconstruction which is not limited to pattern matching only.

 For example, the four examples below are actually well-formed as in all these cases we know that `e` is of both `ExprIntLit` and `Expr<T>` types, which means that `T =:= Int`.